Browsing Category

 A perfect example of this is the renowned Northern Renaissance artist Albrecht Durer.
 Active from the mid 1480s until near his death in 1528, Durer was an artistic genius – a true renaissance man.
 He had trained as a goldsmith during his youth and later became not only a master painter and engraver, but also perhaps the finest woodcut carver of all time.
 His works have a level of detail and refinement that was unrivaled in his time.
 Consequently, Durer’s prints usually command a premium compared to other contemporary woodcut artists; his paintings are only found in museums.

-Albrecht Durer Medieval Woodcut Prints For Sale on eBay
+Albrecht Durer Medieval Woodcut Prints for Sale on eBay

 Late medieval printed books created before the year 1500 are known as incunables or incunabula.
 This name derives from the Latin term for “cradle”, referring to the inception of the printing industry.
 Post-incunables are books printed after the year 1500 but before circa 1540.